brycelelbach/thrust_wiki/Developer-Information.md

     $ git clone https://github.com/thrust/thrust.git

-In order to run the tests, CUDA must be installed on your system because `nvcc` is used as the compiler driver.
+In order to run the tests using the CUDA backend, CUDA must be installed on your system because `nvcc` is used as the compiler driver.
 The tests assume the following default installation locations:

 **Windows:**